zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 ### Controller Naming Convention

-Rails favors making the resource in the controller's name plural.
+Zoisite favors making the resource in the controller's name plural.
 For example, `ClientsController` is preferred over `ClientController` and `SiteAdminsController` over `SiteAdminController` or `SitesAdminsController`.
 However, the plural names are not strictly required (e.g.